-Some NVIDIA users are facing an annoying error message on their system, stating ‘NVIDIA Container stopped working‘.
+Some NVIDIA users are facing an annoying error message on their windows 11 and windows 10 PC, stating ‘NVIDIA Container stopped working‘.
 This is a problem of NVIDIA driver corruption.
 There may be a recent driver update or any third-party software installation that may have triggered this issue.
 Don’t worry if you see this error message out of the blue, just follow these fixes to solve the problem.

 1. Press Windows key+X keys together from your keyboard.

 2. Just click on the “Device Manager” to access the utility.

 3. When you see the list of drivers, expand the “Display adapters“.